Rev. Billy Graham, known as 'America's Pastor,' dies at 99

 In his later years, Graham visited communist Eastern Europe and increasingly appealed for world peace.
 He opened a 1983 convention of evangelists from 140 nations by urging the elimination of nuclear and biological weapons.

-Graham apologized, saying he didn't recall ever having such feelings and asking the Jewish community to consider his actions above his words on that tape.
-Health problems gradually slowed Graham, but he did not cease preaching.
+Graham apologized, saying he didn't recall ever having such feelings and asking the Jewish community to consider his actions above his words.

 "I have been asked, 'What is the secret?'"
 Graham had said of his preaching.
 "Is it showmanship, organization or what?
 The secret of my work is God.
 I would be nothing without him."